-As a concentrated form of antioxidants and phytochemicals taken from the plant’s stems and leaves, citronella oil has been used for centuries in China, Indonesia and Sri Lanka to help decrease rashes, inflammation — the root of most diseases — infections, pain and other health conditions.
+As a concentrated form of antioxidants and phytochemicals taken from the plant’s stems and leaves, citronella oil has been used for centuries in China, Indonesia and Sri Lanka to help decrease rashes, inflammation, infections, pain and other health conditions.

-Citronella oil comes from the Asian grass plant known as Cymbopogon nardus.
+What is citronella?
+Well, citronella oil comes from the Asian grass plant known as Cymbopogon nardus.
 It’s most commonly used as a natural fragrant oil, in insect repellents, as well as in beauty, household and perfume products.
+According to scientific research, pure citronella oil is known to have amazing antibacterial and antifungal abilities.
+(1)

 Benefits of Citronella Oil